moonstream-to/api/nodebalancer/README.md

 - The top-level keys are chain IDs (e.g. "1" for Ethereum, "137" for Polygon)
 - Each chain object contains:
   - `chain_id`: The chain identifier as a string
-  - `canonical_name`: The human-readable name of the chain
+  - `name`: The human-readable name of the chain
   - `image_url`: URL to the chain's logo/image
   - `balances`: Map of token addresses to their balances
     - Native token (ETH, MATIC etc) is represented by the zero address: `0x0000000000000000000000000000000000000000`